troyhacks/MoonLight/docs/structure.md

 !!! info

-    Note 🌙: In MoonBase matching is not done on title but on href, which is not compared with page.ts title but with page.url.pathname + page.url.search (see Menu.svelte)
+    🚨 🌙: In MoonBase matching is not done on title but on href, which is not compared with page.ts title but with page.url.pathname + page.url.search (see Menu.svelte)

 A minimum `+page.ts` looks like this: